dasarpai/old.dasarpai.github.io/_dsblog/2025-03-26-6252-Audio-Video-Processing-Concepts.md

 # Foundational Concepts of Audio and Video Processing

-Whether you are multimedia professional of deep learning Engineering, if you are dealing with audio and video processing, you will need to understand the core concepts of audio and video processing.
-My this guide is focussed on some of the key concepts.
+Whether you are multimedia professional or deep learning Engineer, if you are dealing with audio and video processing, you will need to understand the core concepts of audio and video processing.
+My this guide is focussed on some of the key concepts of Audio Video processing.

 A digital microphone is a device that captures sound (air pressure variations) and converts it into digital signals.
 Internally, it contains an analog-to-digital converter (ADC) that performs the conversion from analog audio to digital audio.

 A digital camera captures light (optical signals) through an image sensor (like CMOS or CCD), which generates analog electrical signals.
 These signals are then passed through an ADC to be converted into digital image data.